Cyprus in the Middle Ages: Janus

-He was succeeded by the son of Peter the II., Janus (1389–1432), though also called the fat was described as "tall and good looking".
+He was succeeded by the son of Peter the II., Janus (1398–1432), though also called the fat was described as "tall and good looking".
 He unsuccessfully tried to drive the Genoese from Famagusta.
 In 1426 the Mameluks raided the island, and Janus met them at Khirokitia.
 Apparently the troops had no water, so they drank wine instead and became rather intoxicated.
 When a Mameluk embassy was sent, it was treacherously killed by Janus' men.
 The outraged mameluks slaughtered the inebriated, enfeebled, soldiers under Janus.
 They then proceeded to expose the hoax of the levitating cross at the monastery at Stavrovouni, containing a piece deposited by St. Helena in the 4th century.
 Janus was taken to Egypt and paraded around backwards on a donkey in humiliation.
 At the same time according to the chronicle of Leontios Makhairas Cypriot serfs rebelled against the Franks and established "Re Alexis" as a king in Lefkonoiko (the word Re means king in Provençal and Italian), and "captains" in Morphou, Limassol, Lefka and Peristerona.
 It took the Frankish nobility more than 6 months to defeat the rebels and Re Alexis was eventually hanged.
-Two years later Janus was ransomed back, and Cyprus was now ruled by the Mameluks.
+Ten months after the battle at Khirokitia, Janus was ransomed back, and Cyprus was now ruled by the Mameluks as a tributary state.